-The horse covers as much ground as possible.
+Extended canter.
+The Horse covers as much ground as possible.
 Without hurrying, the strides are lengthened to the utmost.
-The horse remains calm, light and straight as a result of great impulsion from the hindquarters.
-The athlete allows the horse to lengthen the frame with a controlled poll and to gain ground.
-The whole movement should be well-balanced and the transition to collected canter should be smoothly executed by taking more weight on the hindquarters.
+The Horse remains calm, light and straight as a result of great impulsion from the hindquarters through a supple back.
+The Athlete allows the Horse to lengthen the frame with a controlled poll and to gain ground.
+The whole movement should be uphill, well-balanced and unconstrained.
+The transition into the extension should be softly developed; the transition to collected canter should be smoothly executed by taking more weight on the hindquarters, thereby maintaining rhythm and cadence.